 I was blessed to have a career doing work that I enjoyed and found meaningful.
 Since my retirement from federal service I have embraced my passion for nature and wildlife photography.

-Shortly after I retired I suffered a severe injury to my leg that has greatly hampered my mobility.
-As a result 95%, or more, of my photographs are taken from my vehicle.
-This blog was started to share my photos, and my passion, with others.
+This blog was started to share my photos with others.
 I hope you enjoy your visit to my blog.
-Please use the "comments" button beneath each post to ask questions, leave messages, etc. You can also e-mail me at firstname.lastname@example.org.
+Please use the "comments" button beneath each post to ask questions, leave messages, etc. You can also e-mail me at email@example.com.
 I am looking forward to hearing from you.